-If you’ve looked at your credit card processing statement recently (which you really should – it might be hiding a rate increase), you’ve probably seen a reference to “interchange fees.”
+If you’ve looked at your credit card processing statement recently, you’ve probably seen a reference to “interchange fees.”
 You’ve probably wondered what this means and how you can reduce these fees – after all, no one likes to pay high credit card processing rates.
 While you can’t eliminate interchange fees entirely, there are a few ways you can keep them as low as possible.
 We’ll review them in this article.

 Defining Interchange Fees